 How to enforce the rule changes for face masks and face coverings in hair salons and barbershops in England

-From Saturday 8 August there will be enforcement measures for failing to comply with the law to wear face masks and face coverings in hair salons and barbershops unless there is a valid exemption.
+From Saturday 8 August 2020 enforcement measures were introduced for failing to comply with the law to wear face masks and face coverings in hair salons and barbershops unless there is a valid exemption.

 The guidance explains there are some circumstances, for health, age or equality reasons, where people are not expected to wear face coverings or face masks.